A class of graphs with large rankwidth: Introduction

 \section{Introduction}

-The \emph{cliquewidth} of a graph is an integer intended to measure how complex is the graph.
+The \emph{cliquewidth} of a graph is an integer intended to measure how complex the graph is.
 It was defined by Courcelle, Engelfriet and Rozenberg in~\cite{CER-93} and is successful in the sense that many hard problems on graphs become tractable on graph classes of bounded cliquewidth~\cite{CMR00}.
 This includes for instance finding the largest clique or independent set, and deciding if a colouring with at most $k$ colors exists (for fixed $k\in \mathbb N$).
 This makes cliquewidth particularly interesting in the study of algorithmic properties of hereditary graph classes.

 The notion of \emph{rankwidth} was defined by Oum and Seymour in~\cite{OS-rw}, where they use it for an approximation algorithm for cliquewidth.
 They also show that rankwidth and cliquewidth are equivalent, in the sense that a graph class has bounded rankwidth if, and only if, it has bounded cliquewidth.
-In the rest of this article, we only use rankwidth, and we therefore refer to results in the literature with this notion, even if in the original papers, the notion of cliquewidth is used (recall the two notions are equivalent as long as we care only for a class being bounded or not by the parameter).
+In the rest of this article, we only use rankwidth, and we therefore refer to results in the literature with this notion, even if in the original papers, the notion of cliquewidth is used (recall the two notions are equivalent as long as we care only about a class being bounded by the parameter or not).

 Determining whether a given class of graphs has bounded rankwidth has been well studied lately, and let us survey the main results in this direction.
-For every classe of graphs defined by forbidding one or two graphs as induced subgraphs, it is known whether the class has bounded or unbounded rankwidth, apart for a very small number of open cases, see~\cite{DBLP:journals/jcss/DabrowskiDP17} for the most recent results.
+For every class of graphs defined by forbidding one or two graphs as induced subgraphs, it is known whether the class has bounded or unbounded rankwidth, apart for a very small number of open cases, see~\cite{DBLP:journals/algorithmica/BonamyBDJPP21} for the most recent results and~\cite{DBLP:journals/corr/abs-1901-00335} for a survey.

-Similar classifications were obtained for chordal graphs~\cite{DBLP:journals/jgt/BrandstadtDHP17} and split graphs~\cite{DBLP:journals/dam/BrandstadtDHP16}.
+Similar results were obtained for chordal graphs~\cite{DBLP:journals/jgt/BrandstadtDHP17} and split graphs~\cite{DBLP:journals/dam/BrandstadtDHP16}.
 Recall that a \emph{chordal graph} is a graph such that every cycle of length at least~4 has a chord, and a \emph{split graph} is a graph whose vertex set can be partitioned into a clique and a stable set.